George Gipe

 George Gipe (February 3, 1933, Baltimore, Maryland – September 6, 1986, Glendale, California) was an American magazine writer, author and screenwriter.
-Gipe died at the age of 53 as the result of an allergic reaction to a bee sting.
+Gipe died at the age of 53 from an allergic reaction to a bee sting.

 Life

 A native of Baltimore, in 1958 Gipe began working at WJZ-TV in Baltimore, working as a cameraman and set and production manager.
 He later joined WMAR-TV in Baltimore, where he won awards for documentaries and local programming.

 His career as a writer began in 1967 with a non-fiction work called Nearer to the Dust: Copyright and the Machine, which anticipated several future legal issues surrounding computerized storage of copyrighted writing and information.
 Other non-fiction work followed; his only original novel, Coney Island Quickstep, was issued in 1977.

 Gipe is chiefly remembered for his contributions to two screenplays: Dead Men Don't Wear Plaid (1982), and The Man With Two Brains (1983), both co-written with Carl Reiner and Steve Martin.
 He is also noted for his novelizations of several popular movies of the 1980s, including Melvin and Howard, Gremlins and Back to the Future.

-Gipe was allergic to bee stings, and while in Glendale, California, he was stung by a bee.
-He was pronounced dead on arrival on September 6, 1986.
+Gipe was allergic to bee stings; on September 6, 1986 while in Glendale, California, he was stung by a bee.
+Gipe was pronounced dead on arrival at Verdugo Hills Medical Center in Glendale.
+He was 53 years old.